harryharrold/performance/FullText.md

 > "Harry and Rupert critically re-examine the agile mainfesto in the light of their working with people “doing agile”,
 > vaguely alluding to the cults, sects and heresies they’ve encountered and mostly dodging the responsibility of formulating
-> a new “ad-hoc” manifesto.
-Mostly."
+> a new “ad-hoc” manifesto."

+Image: Heresy, cults, possibly witch burnings.

 Doesn't really slip off the tongue, does it?